-118. The following non-exhaustive list of combinations of instruments have also been discussed: (i) additional protocols to both the ECHR and the ESC; (ii) a standalone convention on human rights and the environment plus inclusion of environmental protection in the preamble of the ECHR; (iii) additional protocol to the ECHR and/or the ESC combined with a standalone monitoring mechanism (e.g. an ECRI-style committee) or a commissioner type mechanism; and (iv) a standalone convention on human rights and the environment combined with a standalone monitoring mechanism.

-119. The overall benefit of these various options is that they combine the advantages of the respective instruments whilst potentially avoiding certain conceivably negative considerations.
-They would, however, pose other challenges due to the complexities involved in drafting, combining, and adopting different instruments and still carry most, or all of the downsides of each option.
+- 119. Finally, the following non-exhaustive list of combinations of instruments have been discussed: (i) additional protocols to both the ECHR and the ESC; (ii) a standalone convention on human rights and the environment plus inclusion of environmental protection in the preamble of the ECHR; (iii) additional protocol to the ECHR and/or the ESC combined with a standalone monitoring mechanism (e.g. an ECRI-style committee) or a commissioner type mechanism; and (iv) a standalone convention on human rights and the environment combined with a standalone monitoring mechanism. - 120.
+The overall benefit of these various options is that they combine the advantages of the respective instruments whilst potentially avoiding certain conceivably negative considerations.
+They would, however, pose other challenges due to the complexities involved in drafting, combining, and adopting different instruments.